twitchax/blog/source/Azure-PowerShell-2018/index.md

 ### Problem: We believe Azure PowerShell customers want even more convenience commands, and they want them to extend to `Update-` scenarios.

+**Validated**: customers continue to show high interest in improvements to cmdlet and overall product convenience.

 * Customers want more convenience.
 * Resource group convenience commands.
 * Some comments about mor Monitor, Storage, Cognitive Services, and CosmosDb support.
 * More tab completion.

 ### Problem: We believe that customers are disheartened when documentation and samples prioritize Azure CLI.

+**Validated**: customers, especially those steeped in PowerShell, find the lack of service documentation for Azure PowerShell concerning, as most of the documentation is tailored to Azure CLI, by default.
+Azure PowerShell seems like an after-thought in service team documentation.

 * "it seems like Azure CLI is the thing everything is always used."
 * "I'm not even sure if Azure PowerShell exists anymore"